-- 1. Recommendation(s) - 1.1 That the Committee consider and comment on the proposed base budget for 2022/23 (Table 1) - 1.2 That the Committee consider and comment on a proposed increase in domestic rent of 4.1%, in line with the 30-year HRA business plan, to be implemented from 4 April 2022 - 1.3 That the Committee consider and comment on the proposed increase in service charges to reflect the costs of running each service in line with the budget estimate from 4 April 2022 (detailed in Table 5) - 1.4 That the Committee consider and comment on proposed charges for garage rents (para 3.9), to be implemented from 4 April 2022 - 1.5 That the Committee consider and comment on proposed charges for rents on Travellers sites (para 3.10) to be implemented from 4 April 2022 - 2.
+- 1. Recommendation(s): - 1.1 That Cabinet supports the proposed changes in the base budget for 2022/23 (as set out in Table 1). - 1.2 That the Cabinet supports, in line with the 30-year HRA business plan, the proposed increase in domestic rent of 4.1% with effect from 4 April 2022. - 1.3 That the Cabinet support the proposed increase in service charges to reflect the costs of running each service, in line with the budget estimate from 4 April 2022 (as detailed in Table 4). - 1.4 That the Cabinet supports the proposed increase in garage rents (para 3.9), to be implemented from 4 April 2022. - 1.5 That the Cabinet supports the proposed increase in Travellers sites rent (para 3.10) to be implemented from 4 April 2022. - 2.
 Introduction and Background - 2.1 The proposed Housing Revenue Account budget for 2022/23 is summarised below, and has been set in accordance with the revised 30 Year HRA Business Plan.
 This takes into account the long term strategy and financial viability of the service.
-The Business Plan, in its full detail sets out how the Council will finance the delivery of services within HRA over the next 30 years. - 2.2 Table 1 shows the main areas of service delivery within the HRA budget.
+The Business Plan sets out how the Council will finance the delivery of services within HRA over the next 30 years. - 2.2 Table 1 shows the main areas of service delivery within the HRA budget.